Acquisition of Twitter by Elon Musk: Takeover bid

-On April 14, Musk made an unsolicited and non-binding offer to Twitter to purchase the company for $43 billion, or $54.20 per share, and take it private.
+On April 14, 2022, Musk made an unsolicited and non-binding offer to Twitter to purchase the company for $43 billion, or $54.20 per share, and take it private.
 Though the offer was made to company management, the bid was described as a hostile takeover attempt because of the implied threat to purchase the outstanding stock if management declined.
 The board responded that it would "carefully review the proposal".

-In a TED interview, Musk said he aimed to make Twitter a "platform for free speech around the globe", hailing free speech a "societal imperative for a functioning democracy" and insisting that he had not made the offer to increase his wealth.
+In a TED interview, Musk said he aimed to make Twitter a "platform for free speech around the globe", hailing free speech as a "societal imperative for a functioning democracy" and insisting that he had not made the offer to increase his wealth.
 Critics noted that he showed more interest in altering Twitter's moderation policies than in fighting government censorship.
+According to The Washington Post, the banning of accounts such as The Babylon Bee had prompted Musk to initiate the acquisition.
 The price of $54.20 per share is believed to be a reference to 420, a slang term in cannabis culture for marijuana consumption.

-On April 15, Twitter's board of directors announced a "poison pill" strategy, which would allow shareholders to purchase additional stock in the event of a hostile takeover; the plan will expire on April 14, 2023.
+On April 15, Twitter's board of directors announced a "poison pill" strategy which would allow shareholders to purchase additional stock in the event of a hostile takeover; the plan expired on April 14, 2023.
 On April 17, Taylor was urged by Twitter's largest institutional shareholders to "seriously consider" the offer.
 On April 20, Musk disclosed that he had secured financing provided by a group of banks led by Morgan Stanley, Bank of America, Barclays, MUFG, Société Générale, Mizuho Bank, and BNP Paribas, for a potential tender offer to acquire the company.
 The funding included $7 billion of senior secured bank loans; $6 billion in subordinated debt; $6.25 billion in bank loans to Musk personally, secured by $62.5 billion of his Tesla stock; $20 billion in cash equity from Musk, to be provided by sales of Tesla stock and other assets; and $7.1 billion in equity from 19 independent investors.

-The initially proposed $13 billion in money borrowed by Twitter is equivalent to seven times the company's 2022 projected operating cash flow; some banks found that multiple too risky and opted to participate only in the $12.5 billion margin loan to Musk.
-The debt is estimated to cost Twitter approximately $1 billion in annual interest and fees.
+The initially proposed $13 billion in money borrowed by Twitter was equivalent to seven times the company's 2022 projected operating cash flow; some banks found that multiple too risky and opted to participate only in the $12.5 billion margin loan to Musk.
+The debt was estimated to cost Twitter approximately $1 billion in annual interest and fees.
 Two days after announcing his bid, Musk registered three holding companies under the name "X Holdings" in preparation for his takeover.
 Tesla shares fell 12 percent on the day after the acquisition was announced, amid smaller declines in the broader markets.
 Musk incurred a $21 billion paper loss that day.
-Within three days after Twitter agreed to be acquired, Musk had sold $8.5 billion of his Tesla shares.